gatekeeper-project/poc-ai-gk/README.md

 # Gatekeeper Proof of Concept (AI)
-Proof of Concept for the AI operations.
+Proof of Concept for the AI operations